johngully/overdrive-download/README.md

 ```

 ### Example basic download
 This example finds the book by the specified title, and performs the full download process.

+> **Auto Borrow**
+>
+> *When a title is specified, the book will automatically borrowed if it is on hold.
+This simplifies the process when a hold request is filled and an email notification is received that a book is available.*
 ```bash
 odm "The Old Man and the Sea"
 ```